Prajwal-Ramachandra/Image-Sharing-Marketplace/README.md

 - Upload digital assets with metadata
 - Browse available assets
 - Purchase system
-- All powered by Blockchain to ensure security and transperency.
+- All powered by Blockchain to ensure security and transparency.

 ### Tech Stack
 | Component        | Technology               |